What could be simpler than moisturizer? You just slap it on, rub it in, and sit back and expect more hydrated, radiant skin, right?

 We all know that moisturized skin is younger-looking skin.
 Dryness exacerbates the appearance of fine lines and wrinkles, and makes skin look dull and lifeless.

 If your typical routine is just to apply moisturizer when it crosses your mind, however, you’re wasting your money on your moisturizer.
-Because there’s actually a proper way to apply it to give your skin the maximum benefits.
+Because there’s actually many ways to apply moisturizer properly to give your skin the maximum benefits.

 Don’t worry—we’re bringing you this post so you can adopt healthier habits right away that will leave your skin looking a lot more refreshed.